You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 This drug has thirty-two patent family members in twenty-three countries.

 The generic ingredient in DESYREL is trazodone hydrochloride.
 There are fourteen drug master file entries for this compound.
-Thirty-nine suppliers are listed for this compound.
+Thirty-three suppliers are listed for this compound.
 Additional details are available on the trazodone hydrochloride profile page.

 AI Deep Research